mouaadaassou/K8s-Graylog/README.md

-# K8s-Graylog
+# Graylog with Kubernetes and GKE
+<br/><br/>

 ## Project Goal :

-This project aims to demonstrate how to deploy The Graylog Stack - Graylog v3, Elasticsearch v6 along with MongoDB v3 - with Kubernetes.
+This project aims to demonstrate how to deploy The Graylog Stack - Graylog v3, Elasticsearch v6 along with MongoDB v3 - using Kubernetes, and how to collect data from different data sources using inputs, and use the stream & outputs.

 ## What is Graylog :
 Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis